Hecate2/Ignareo-ISML-auto-voter/README.md

 Lastly, the codes of a Scrapy spider can be chaotic.
 It's very difficult to predict or control the behavior of Scrapy, because it is such a great framework, making most decisions for you, hiding most of its source codes.
 This is good in many cases, but when you execute your personalized demands and decisions, you have to fight the framework.

 Destroyer Ignaleo, as a reinvented wheel, is re-designed for the future.
 With only hundreds of lines of codes in the core, she allows you to define your own work flow, and understand everything about her.
+Now you can focus more on data parsing and dependency.

-IgnaleoG has been fully tested in real combats.
-Trust her as your reliable partner!
+**Ignaleo has been fully tested in real combats.** Trust her as your reliable partner!

 ## How to use:
 In DestroyerIGN, start **captchaServer.py**, and then **IgnaleoG.py**.